wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Training-on-Amazon-Web-Service.md

 ## Training on EC2 instance

 1. In the Unity Editor, load a project containing an ML-Agents environment (you can use one of the example environments if you have not created your own).
 2. Open the Build Settings window (menu: File > Build Settings).
 3. Select Linux as the Target Platform, and x86_64 as the target architecture (the default x86 currently does not work).
 4. Check Headless Mode if you have not setup the X Server.
-(If you do not use Headless Mode, you have to setup the X Server to enable training.)
+(If you do not use Headless Mode, you have to set up the X Server to enable training.)
 5. Click Build to build the Unity environment executable.
 6. Upload the executable to your EC2 instance within `ml-agents` folder.
 7. Change the permissions of the executable.